Spinal Cord Tumours

 ● Bone Scan

-A bone scan detects areas of increased activity in bone from a spinal cord tumour.
+A bone scan detects areas of increased activity in the bone from a spinal cord tumour.
 A radioactive tracing material is injected intravenously and the patient is scanned to reflect changes in the bone.

 ● Positron Emission Tomography (PET) Scan